symfony/symfony-docs/routing.rst

             [],
             [],
             ['HTTP_HOST' => 'm.example.com']
-            // or get the value from some container parameter:
+            // or get the value from some configuration parameter:
             // ['HTTP_HOST' => 'm.' . $client->getContainer()->getParameter('domain')]
         );